Guide to Acoustic Guitar Through Saddles

 Although a number of notable guitar builders have used through saddles, no universal through saddle size exists, even for the same manufacturer.
 Most notably, Martin has used a variety of different through saddle sizes, installation types, and materials.

-Additionally, a lot of the through saddles for sale online are blanks that, although they may have the correct radius and approximate length, the thickness, height, bass to treble height will likely need adjusting to your specific guitar.
-Additionally, the top often needs profiling, and the edges and wings need to be adjusted to be flush with the bridge.
+Additionally, many through saddles for sale online are blanks that may have the correct top and wing radii, as well as correct total length, but would still require you to adjust the total length, thickness, maximum height, bass to treble height difference to your specific guitar.
+Additionally, you will typically need to profile and possibly compensate the top, as well as adjust the edges and wings to be flush with the bridge.

 This article walks you through the steps to find a through saddle replacement for your acoustic guitar.
 Please note that adjusting a through saddle is difficult and time-consuming.
 Most guitar owners should take their guitars to qualified guitar technicians for replacement instead of attempting DIY through saddle removal and/or installation.